sebiisgarb/FinAi-NEXXT-Hackathon-2025/README.md

 # 🧠 FinAI — Your AI-Powered Financial Companion

 > **"Your money deserves a smarter conversation."**
-> FinAI este un asistent financiar inteligent care folosește AI pentru a oferi recomandări personalizate de investiții, analizând comportamentul utilizatorilor și riscul financiar în timp real.
+> FinAI is an intelligent financial assistant that uses AI to provide personalized investment recommendations by analyzing user behavior and financial risk in real time.

 ---

 ## 🚀 About the Project

-FinAI a fost dezvoltat în cadrul **NEXXT AI Hackathon 2025**, de echipa **Skepya**, pentru a adresa una dintre cele mai mari probleme din domeniul financiar modern:
+FinAI was developed during the **NEXXT AI Hackathon 2025** by team **Skepya**, to tackle one of the biggest challenges in modern finance:

-> 💬 *Băncile oferă date, dar nu direcție.*
+> 💬 *Banks provide data, but not direction.*
-> Utilizatorii primesc sute de grafice, produse și rapoarte, dar nicio îndrumare clară despre ce se potrivește cu obiectivele lor reale.
+> Users get hundreds of charts, products, and reports, but no clear guidance on what actually fits their real-life goals.

 ---

 ## 🧩 The Problem

-1. **Information Overload** – Clienții primesc prea multe date financiare și prea puține concluzii utile.
+1. **Information Overload** – Customers receive too much financial data and too few actionable conclusions.
-2. **Lack of Personalization** – Sistemele actuale oferă recomandări generice, fără a ține cont de profilul de risc.
+2. **Lack of Personalization** – Current systems offer generic recommendations that don’t take the individual risk profile into account.
-3. **Missed Growth Opportunities** – Fără ghidare, utilizatorii rămân pasivi, iar băncile pierd venituri potențiale.
+3. **Missed Growth Opportunities** – Without guidance, users stay passive and banks lose potential revenue.

 ---

 ## 💡 The Solution — FinAI

-FinAI combină **profilarea inteligentă**, **recomandările dinamice** și un **asistent conversațional AI** pentru a oferi experiențe financiare personalizate.
+FinAI combines **intelligent profiling**, **dynamic recommendations**, and an **AI conversational assistant** to deliver personalized financial experiences.

 | Componentă | Descriere |
 |-------------|------------|